Three levels of respiratory protection shown

 PPE Level Protection Needed Respirator Type Used Example Use Cases

-Level A Highest protection, IDLH environment, unknown hazards Full-face SCBA (Self-Contained Breathing Apparatus) or Supplied-Air Respirator (SAR) with escape SCBA Chemical spills, toxic gas releases, oxygen-deficient atmospheres
+Level A Highest protection for IDLH environments and unknown hazards.
+Full-face SCBA (Self-Contained Breathing Apparatus) or Supplied-Air Respirator (SAR) with escape SCBA.
+Chemical spills, toxic-gas releases, and oxygen-deficient atmospheres.

-Level B High respiratory protection, but lower skin protection than Level A Full-face SCBA or SAR with escape SCBA High concentrations of toxic gases or vapors, decontamination zones
+Level B High respiratory protection with less skin protection than Level A. Full-face SCBA or SAR with escape SCBA.
+High concentrations of toxic gases or vapors and decontamination zones.

-Level C Known air contaminants with below-IDLH levels, no oxygen deficiency Full-face or half-face Air-Purifying Respirator (APR) or Powered Air-Purifying Respirator (PAPR) Cleanup of non-IDLH chemical spills, lead/asbestos removal, pesticide application
+Level C Known airborne contaminants at below-IDLH levels with no oxygen deficiency.
+Full-face or half-face Air-Purifying Respirator (APR) or Powered Air-Purifying Respirator (PAPR).
+Cleanup of non-IDLH chemical spills, lead or asbestos removal, and pesticide application.

 Level A: Maximum Protection